camilleroux/fxhash-bridge/README.md

 - Fees are: 2.5%
 - So "net revenue" is: 3948.75 tez
 - They are 26 styles in the minted project so each included contributor will receive: 151.875 tez.
-I'm exhausted right now, I'll will send tez, tomorrow, the feb 23 and report each paiement.
-Please let me know if I did a mistake :)